1. Decking Is Dangerously Slippery When It’s Wet

 3. Timber Decking Is Damaging Forests

 Timber is a natural material that originates from a renewable source.
-More sustainable timber is coming from managed forest in Europe and Russia every year.
+More sustainable timber is coming from managed forests in Europe and Russia every year.
 Pine is a very popular choice of timber for softwood decking, and more sustainably-sourced hardwoods are available too.

 Responsible decking suppliers will be FSC® certified and will be able to provide you with information to assure you that your decking has come from a sustainably managed timber forest.
 You can learn more about sustainably sourced timber and search for FSC certified products and suppliers here.